Close Menu

 Plan around your itinerary, not your fantasy self

 If your trip is mostly cafés and walking, pack for walking comfort.
 If it includes boat rides, pack for spray and sudden rain.
-A good lightweight plan is honest about what you’ll actually do, not what you imagine doing.
+A good lightweight plan is honest about what you’ll actually do.

 How to Keep Traveling Light on the Way Home (Pasalubong Without Panic)